MaxenceMaire/audionimbus/audionimbus-sys/README.md

 `audionimbus-sys` exposes raw bindings to the [Steam Audio C library](steam-audio).
 It is inherently unsafe, as it interfaces with external C code; for a safe API, refer to [`audionimbus`](../audionimbus).

-`audionimbus-sys` can also integrate with FMOD studio.
+`audionimbus-sys` can also integrate with FMOD studio and Wwise.

 ## Version compatibility